 It's one of the best episodes in the blind swordsman series, with some of the finest support players, including Kunie Tanaka as the loquacious man.

-Zatoichi does not dodge her just effort to get revenge, & she ends up having to nurse him.
+Zatoichi does not dodge her just effort to get revenge, & she ends up having to nurse him back from the edge of death.
 Girls always fall for Ichi, & Okichi for all her need for revenge is no exception.

 The villagers are a mean-spirited lot who aren't at all apt to help Ichi when the chips are down, even though he acts selflessly in their behalf.
 He has undertaken to train them in some basics of defense, but they want him to risk his life alone, in accordance with the plan of the two-faced headman Gonbei (Masao Mishima).